-Central T&T is a 150-plus-seat brand-new concept in design, décor, as well as cuisine, for PJW.
-Previously The Irish Mile, PJW has created a spacious environment featuring plenty of natural light by way of numerous skylights.
+Central T&T is a 150-plus-seat brand-new concept in design, décor, as well as cuisine for PJW.
+Previously The Irish Mile, PJW has created a spacious environment featuring plenty of natural light through numerous skylights.
 Developed by Stokes Architecture, the outcome is stunning features exposed wooden beams and rafters, in which string lights help create a relaxed, festive feeling.

-The Bar: Central offers an extensive and extraordinary tequila list, the beverage menu, as well as beer and wine lists, selected by PJW’s beverage director, Jake Karley, and opening general manager, Remo Croce.
+The Bar: Central offers an extensive and extraordinary tequila list, the beverage menu, and beer and wine lists, selected by PJW’s beverage director, Jake Karley, and opening general manager, Remo Croce.
 You will find 118 agave-based spirits available to you at Central: 91 tequilas, 26 mezcals, and one sotol.
-Tequilas range from $8 for a two-ounce pour of Espolón Blanco to $130 for two ounces of Gran Patrón Burdeo, a luxury añejo produced from the most beautiful blue agave and aged in Bordeaux wine barrels.
-Five flights offered: a Mexican Spirits flight highlights a tequila, mezcal, and sotol for $18 while the Single Village flight features three mezcals by Del Maguey, $27.
-The mixed drink menu is made up of ten margaritas ($8-$11) and nine cocktails ($7-$9.50) and the beer list remains true to theme boasting a number of Mexican lagers, a tap devoted to a variety of regional South Jersey beers by Tonewood, Double Nickel and King’s Road.
+Tequilas range from $8 for a two-ounce pour of Espolón Blanco to $130 for two ounces of Gran Patrón Burdeo, a luxury añejo produced the most beautiful blue agave and aged in Bordeaux wine barrels.
+Five flights are offered: a Mexican Spirits flight highlights a tequila, mezcal, and sotol for $18, while the Single Village flight features three mezcals by Del Maguey, $27.
+The mixed drink menu comprises ten margaritas ($8-$11) and nine cocktails ($7-$9.50).
+The beer list remains true to its theme, boasting several Mexican lagers, a tap devoted to various regional South Jersey beers by Tonewood, Double Nickel, and King’s Road.

 Other Articles About Mexican Food in Philadelphia

-Tacos and Taquerias in Philadelphia - Tacos are a time-honored Mexican dish comprised of corn, wheat, or flour tortilla with a variety of fillings.
-Philadelphia has several great taco restaurants from Mexican eateries offering up this time-honored traditional fare to informal countertop joints
+Tacos and Taquerias in Philadelphia - Tacos are a time-honored Mexican dish comprised of corn, wheat, or flour tortilla with various fillings.
+Philadelphia has several great taco restaurants, from Mexican eateries offering up this time-honored traditional fare to informal countertop joints.

 Fajitas in Philadelphia - The Fajita is a Tex-Mex and Mexican cuisine consisting of grilled meats, usually served as a taco on a flour or corn tortilla.
 In Philadelphia, the Fajita can be found at popular restaurants to traditional Mexican joints.